wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-video-express-with-ruby-on-rails.md

   ```

-We will call this with the `before_action` Full Controller Looks Like:
+We will use the `before_action` which will call the method before entering the `party` action.
+So the full Controller looks like:

 ```
 class WatchPartyController < ApplicationController